Neptune in astrology describes the part of life where something feels meaningful, beautiful, and hard to pin down.

 Neptune Dignity Table

 The absence of established exaltation and fall degrees reflects Neptune’s relatively recent discovery (1846).
-Classical dignity tables were built before Neptune was known a gap no competitor notes for beginners.
+Classical dignity tables were built before Neptune was known, which is why modern astrologers disagree more about Neptune’s dignity than they do about visible planets.

 Unlike the personal planets (Sun through Mars), Neptune’s sign describes the spiritual, cultural, and idealistic preoccupations of an entire generation, not individual personality traits.
 Neptune completes one orbit roughly every 165 years, spending an average of 14 years per sign.